Pistols Or Revolvers

-There are scores of articles written on the handgun grip.
-For the purposes of simplicity, I have illustrated with a few photos three ways of gripping a gun that is part of a total package that will enable you to hit your target, which is, well……the reason you pick the gun up in the first place.
-There is some good basic instruction below but....
+There are scores of articles written on a correct handgun grip, for both semi-auto pistols and revolvers.
+For the purposes of simplicity, I have illustrated with a few photos, three ways of gripping a gun that is part of a total package.

 In a two handed grip which is going to be your best bet in any situation, the first step is to place the gun correctly in your strong hand.
 For a semi auto pistol, the gun back strap should rest as high in the crook between your thumb and first finger as possible.